ok-oldking/ok-wuthering-waves/README_cn.md

 ### Usage (Python Source Code)

-Use Python 3.11, other versions might work but are not tested.
+Use Python 3.12，other versions might work but are not tested.

 ```
 pip install -r requirements.txt #install python dependencies